-Although some decisions find that lost or corrupted data or loss of use constitutes property damage, evolving policy definitions and exclusions in CGL policies now often state specifically that electronic data is not tangible property covered under property damage provisions or exclude damages arising out of the loss of use of electronic data.
-As a result, policyholders seeking coverage for a data loss under the property damage provisions of a traditional CGL policy may increasingly encounter obstacles to purchasing such coverage.
-While insureds confronted with a cyber loss should evaluate the availability of coverage under property damage provisions of CGL policies, another successful avenue for coverage of data breach and privacy claims-at least in the liability context-is often found in the coverage for personal and advertising injury.
+Although some decisions find that lost or corrupted data or loss of use constitutes property damage,47 evolving policy definitions and exclusions in CGL policies now often state specifically that electronic data is not tangible property covered under property damage provisions or exclude damages arising out of the loss of use of electronic data.48 As a result, policyholders seeking coverage for a data loss under the property damage provisions of a traditional CGL policy may increasingly encounter obstacles to purchasing such coverage.
+While insureds confronted with a cyber loss should evaluate the availability of coverage under property damage provisions of CGL policies, another successful avenue for coverage of data breach and privacy claims-at least in the liability context-is often found in the coverage for personal and advertising injury.49 that reissued customer credit cards following data breach because settlement was not for the value of loss of use of those compromised credit cards).